Jordan Gainford

 That was his 60th total winner, and not only did he manage to ride out that claim, but in the next race, he rode his first winner without the claim to make the day even more special.

 In 2022, Gainford rode in his first Grand National, riding Death Duty for the Gordon Elliott team.
 However, the pair were not able to get too far, as the horse fell at the 8th fence to end their chances of winning.
-He will be hoping to ride a lot more in the future at this big race and others on the calendar in the UK and Ireland.
+Elliott chose him again in 2024 and 2025, and although he completed the course in 11th place on his second attempt, he was forced to pull up at the 28th fence in his third.